plumier/plumier/docs/docusaurus/docs/Generic-Controller.md

 }
 ```

-Above code showing that we apply `@route.controller()` on the `User.emails` relation.
+Above code showing that we apply `@genericController()` on the `User.emails` relation.
 Using this setup will make Plumier generate a nested routes like below

 | Method | Route                           | Description                                                         |
 | ------ | ------------------------------- | ------------------------------------------------------------------- |